 Almighty Janitor: Even after enough Level Grinding to overthrow the Corrupternment, Val insists that he's merely a simple Prinny Instructor.
 Also, despite the De-power, Zetta of all people considers him a worthy opponent.

 Anti-Hero: Inverse type 3.
-He's a pretty nice guy, but morally ambiguous (but clearly NOT evil despite his claims), meaning that its pretty hard to determine if he's good or neutral.
+He's a pretty nice guy, and while he's clearly NOT evil despite his claims he's certainly morally ambigious, meaning that its pretty hard to determine if he's good or neutral.

-Benevolent Boss: Though he's only doing it to keep his promise and may be strict, he takes his job as Prinny Instructor seriously and the Prinnies really respect him for it, a stark contrast to Bad BossEtna.
+Benevolent Boss: Though he's only doing it to keep his promise and while he may be strict, he takes his job as Prinny Instructor seriously and the Prinnies really respect him for it.
+This is a stark contrast to Bad BossEtna.
 It even shows in the Prinnies' work ethic as they seem a lot more competent.

 Determinator: Whether it's keeping his promises, having Prinnies obey the Prinny rules, or correcting a typo, nothing will stop him from achieving his goals even if it means going up against God.